The Scala Plugin

 library and its dependencies.

-is configured explicitly, the Scala (base) plugin will try to infer it from the task’s classpath
+is not configured explicitly, the Scala (base) plugin will try to infer the classpath from the task’s classpath

 .
 This is done as follows: